EricCrosson/clone-indirect-buffer-other-frame-mode/readme.md

 ## Use

-When the minor-mode is active, `clone-indirect-buffer-other-frame` is bound to `C-x 5 c`.
+When the `clone-indirect-buffer-other-frame-mode` minor-mode is active, `clone-indirect-buffer-other-frame` is bound to `C-x 5 c`.

 ## Example